mickekring/CalStats/README.md

 # Want to run it yourself?

 This script is sort of tailored to my needs, so if you'd like to run it, you'll have to change a couple of things.
-Mainly names of the categories and in that case, some of the if-else, if you'd like to track in your calendar.
+Mainly names of the categories you'd like to track and in that case, some conditions.
 Since I'm not a coder, I haven't (yet) been able to set all things you have to change as constant variables or lists, but I'll do my best to guide you.

 __WHAT YOU NEED__
 * A device that can run Python 3.x